LuanContarin/nba-stats/README.md

 # nba-stats
-A program made using MongoDB and Python to store data about NBA player's stats.
+A program made using MongoDB and Python to store data about NBA games and player's.

 # Dependencies
 pymongo (https://pypi.org/project/pymongo/).